tamertplink/omada-sdn/source/introduction/index.rst

     The Omada Cloud-Based Controller, CBC was designed for partner enterprises.
 Please register the business partner account and request for the services. https://partner.tp-link.com/

 The network control logics in different controllers are the same.
 Network devices, switch, router, and wireless access point, can be managed together as a site.
 A site is a logical network unit consisting of a group of network devices.
 In most of the cases, a logical site is mapping to a physical network site.
 In some cases, you can set up logical sites purely for managing purposes.

 Once the site has been set up.
 It can freely migrate from one controller to another without extra effort.
 You can set up your first sites on an OC200 hardware controller to start your project.
 As your business is growing, you can migrate the site settings to the OC300, to the software controller or to the Cloud-Based Controller.

-Once the site has been set up.
-It can be freely moved from one controller to another without extra effort.
-You can set up your first sites on a OC200 hardware controller to start your project.
-As your business is growing, you can migrate the site settings to the OC300, to the software controller or to the cloud based controller.

 .. image:: /images/controller_compare.png